FlaxHawk/playwright/README.md

 # playwright
-Playwright with pytest and with CI/CD for masters
+Playwright with pytest and with CI/CD for masters only